PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

     }
 ```

-When there is more than one event in the queue, dispatch is done using a POST request with JSON data (Bulktracking).
+When there is more than one event in the queue, the dispatch is done using a POST request with JSON data (Bulktracking).
 JSON data may be gzipped before being dispatched.
-This may be set at app init time as follows:
+This may be set at an app init time as follows:

 ```java
     private void initPiwik() {